tremor-rs/tremor-www-docs/docs/workshop/examples/35_reverse_proxy_load_balancing/README.md

 With the `qos::roundrobin` and `qos::backpressure` we distribute the load evenly and back off if a server is overloaded or events continue to fail (result in HTTP status coded >= 400 or are unable to establish a connection etc.).

-But this is only half a proxy without response handling getting back from the offramp, which is implemented in the following pipeline:
+But this is only half a proxy without response handling getting back from the offramp, which is only now possible with the dawn of [linked transports](../../../operations/linked-transports.md).
+Handling the responses coming back from the upstreams is implemented in the following pipeline:

 ```trickle
 define script response_handling